KÜBLER hall heating

 • Outdated hall heating systems lead to horrendous heating costs and pollute the environment.
 Despite this, many operators shy away from investing in modernization.
 One possible solution: rented hall heating systems - heat-as-a-service!

-• The German government's targets are ambitious: by 2045, Germany is to be climate-neutral and dispense with fossil fuels in the production of heat.
+• The German government's targets are ambitious: by 2045, Germany is to be climate-neutral and dispense with fossil fuels in the generation of heat.
 A target that is putting pressure on the industry.
-Numerous innovations are pushing for the switch to renewable energies - such as the German Fuel Emissions Trading Act (BEHG), which has led to an increase in CO2-price for fossil fuels.
+Numerous innovations are pushing for a switch to renewable energies - such as the Fuel Emissions Trading Act (BEHG), which sets an increasing CO₂ price for fossil fuels in the heat supply sector.

 • Room volume, employee requirements, climate protection targets, heating costs and, and, and: When choosing the right heating system for your halls, you need to consider a whole range of factors.
 Read this article to find out what these are in detail and how you can master these challenges with a modern system.